TortugaResearch/Tortuga.Data.Snowflake/Refactoring.md

 ## Round 21 - Core.Authenticators

 Add `#nullable enable` to every each file in the namespace.
+Update properties where appropriate.